Persecution and Apology in Brazil / Brazil Apologizes for WWII Anti-Japanese Persecution; 2015 Documentary Helped Victims Break Their Silence

 In July, the Brazilian government attempted to heal an 80-year-old scar by acknowledging and officially apologizing for persecution suffered during and just after World War II by the group, often referred to as Nikkei or Nikkeijin.

-What transpired for Brazil to finally own up to such a dark stain in its history after so many years?
+What transpired for Brazil to finally own up to such a dark stain on its history after so many years?
 The Yomiuri Shimbun set out to find out.

 “Brazil had an opportunity to correct a historic mistake,” Japanese Brazilian filmmaker Mario Okuhara, 49, said with his face showing deep emotion.
 “Horrific acts cannot be erased, but we can learn from these sorrowful episodes and prevent them from happening again.”